• Skip to main content

 You can always visit my ABOUT page - but that's sort of like handing you a formal printed bio of me while I'm standing right there next to you.
 Toss that aside and let me share a few things you wouldn't necessarily know instead.

-children's hands reaching for butterscotch dark chocolate bar cookies on a rack and plate
+Children's hands reaching for butterscotch dark chocolate bars on a rack and plate.

 Print Recipe Pin Recipe